FaithCulas/faithculas.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Faith Culas is a PhD researcher at the Human Aspects of Software Engineering Lab (HASEL) at the University of Auckland.
+My research focuses on enhancing software engineering tools and practices, with an emphasis on cognitive diversity.
+I have three years of industry experience as a software engineer in Singapore and Sri Lanka.
+I enjoy problem-solving and being challenged.